MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/destconnectstr-destinationdb-destinationtable-properties.md

 In the SQL statement for a make-table query, the table name in the INTO clause corresponds to the  **DestinationTable** property setting.
 The IN clause corresponds to the **DestinationDB** and **DestConnectStr** property settings.

+> [!NOTE]
- **Note**  Microsoft Access sets these properties automatically based on the information you enter in the query's property sheet or in SQL view of the Query window.
+> Microsoft Access sets these properties automatically based on the information you enter in the query's property sheet or in SQL view of the Query window.

 ## Remarks